priyanshu596/re-identification_using_ByteTracker/README.md

 It contains bounding boxes and IDs for each tracked player (referees, goalkeepers, outfield players).

 📝 Notes
-Make sure your best.pt is trained on correct classes: 0: ball, 1: goalkeeper, 2: player, 3: referee.
+Make sure your best.pt is trained on correct classes:
+0: ball, 1: goalkeeper, 2: player, 3: referee

 This setup is optimized for Google Colab.